-My name is Kudzai Chimhangwa, an investigative and business journalist with 8 years experience.
-I have worked in Zimbabwe and Namibia with independent publications and also participated in international media training programs in Germany and Belgium under the auspices of DW Akademie.
-I hold a B.A.
-Honours degree in English and Communications from the Midlands State University, Gweru, Zimbabwe (2006)
+I have more than 10 years’ media experience in Zimbabwe and Namibia with independent publications and have also participated in international media training programs in Germany and Belgium under the auspices of DW Akademie.
+I am currently engaged as a contributor for Global Voices and country researcher for AdVox, a digital technology rights research focused project of Global Voices.

 Latest posts by Kudzai Chimhangwa